 Staffing and Supervision

-Supervisors are licensed psychologists and are assigned at the beginning of the externship.
+Supervisors are all licensed psychologists and are assigned at the beginning of the externship.
 Formal and informal feedback is provided, and evaluation forms are sent to the home programs of externs.
-Externs receive supervision on the psychotherapy process with their clients as well as record keeping, case conceptualization, DSM 5 diagnoses, and professionalism as a future psychologist.
+Externs receive supervision on the psychotherapy process with their clients as well as record keeping, case conceptualization, DSM 5 TR diagnoses, and professionalism as a future psychologist.
 Supervision is constructive, supportive, goal-oriented, and at times, intensive.
 We help externs explore the role of their interpersonal experiences with their clients as part of the treatment process.
 As such, personal information may be disclosed in supervision.
 This, however, does not take the place of one’s own psychotherapy, and it should not feel like psychotherapy.
 Externs are encouraged to pursue their own treatment if their clinical work as an extern taps into personal issues.

 The appearance of external hyperlinks does not constitute endorsement by the U.S. Navy of non-U.S. Government sites

 or the information, products, or services contained therein.